Gamgie/K2S/README.md

-Installation
+# Installation
+##Dependencies
+ - SpoutSDK (installer)
+ - Kinect v2 SDK
- - Dependencies : SpoutSDK (installer), Kinect v2 SDK, ofxKinectForWindows2 (see github's instructions)
+ - ofxKinectForWindows2 (see github's instructions)

- - Pre-setup :
+## Setup :
-   Environment variables :
+ - Environment variables :
-     OF_ROOT to openFrameworks 0.9.2 root dir
+  - OF_ROOT to openFrameworks 0.9.2 root dir
-     SPOUTSDK to SpoutSdk dir (not root install folder, <spootRoot>/SPOUTSDK/SpoutSdk where the .h and .cpp files are)
+  - SPOUTSDK to SpoutSdk dir (not root install folder, <spootRoot>/SPOUTSDK/SpoutSdk where the .h and .cpp files are)